suprajapalakodeti/healthcare-powerbi-dashboard/README.md

 - Excel

 ## Dataset:
 A sample healthcare dataset (dummy data) used for analysis.
-[You can replace this with your own note, e.g., partial data provided due to size limits.]

 ## How to Use:
 Open the Power BI file (.pbix) to explore the interactive visuals and slicers (filters).